emlg/ada/Project/README.md

 - Should the Tuition fee depend on your domain ?
 - Are the number of staff and the number of students correlated ?
 - In what criteria do the EPF situation differ from the Swiss universities situation ?
-- Should we differentiate Swiss student from international students regarding tuition fees ?
+- Should we differentiate Swiss students from international students regarding tuition fees ?
 - How many month/year of salary does it take to refund your tuition fee, depending on domain ?
+- Can we relate the Tuition Fees evolution to the Research funds ?

 # Dataset
-List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
-Show us you've read the docs and some examples, and you've a clear idea on what to expect.
-Discuss data size and format if relevant.

 The files from opendata.swiss that are useful to us all come from the OFS (Office Fédéral de la Statistique).
 They are in a format called PC-AXIS.
 We found online a Python module that converts PC-AXIS files to Pandas Dataframes, which is the format we are used to (source : https://github.com/miseran/opendata/blob/master/px_reader.py).
 With the following links, we can easily have a look at the data and select which part we want to download.
 Once on the website, click on "Preview" (or "Aperçu" in French).
 You will arrive on a temporary OFS website where you can select the years, universities and categories that you would like to see.
 You will now be able to download the file corresponding to the previewed data.